IF: 1.423 5-Year IF: 1.525 SJR: 0.431 SNIP: 0.716 CiteScore™: 2.6

 Department of Biotechnology, Hungkuang University, Taichung, Taiwan, R.O.C.

-Department of Food Science and Biotechnology, National Chung Hsing University, Taichung, Taiwan, Republic of China
+Department of Food Science and Biotechnology, National Chung Hsing University, No. 145 Hsing-Da Road, Taichung 40227, Taiwan

 The inflammatory response caused by the immune system can be defensive, but a long-term inflammatory response may lead to the development of many different chronic diseases.
 In this study, 4 extracts were prepared from Hypsizygus marmoreus and Pleurotus eryngii fruiting bodies and used to evaluate their effects on inflammation-related mediators in RAW 264.7 cells.
 The 4 extracts contained substantial amounts of phenolic compounds (5.10-9.96 mg/g extract) and flavonoids (1.92-5.13 mg/g extract).
 With the extracts added, the production of nitric oxide and the proinflammatory interleukin (IL)-6 could be effectively suppressed, whereas the production of the proinflammatory tumor necrosis factor-α and IL-1Β could be relatively suppressed.
 In addition, production of the anti-inflammatory cytokine IL-10 could be increased.
 Overall, these mushrooms might be capable of amending inflammatory responses.